pallab17/Pallab-react/episode 9 - optimising our application/README.md

 custom hook without use o lekha jaye but it is a ggod practice to write use before any custom hook.

+whenever we develop a large scale appn consisting of 1000+ components performance is low to improve this what we need is ?

 */